 Frozen shoulder affects about a fifth of people with diabetes.
 A frozen shoulder, technically known as adhesive capsulitis, often begins as tenderness or soreness in the shoulder joint, usually following a bout with another musculoskeletal condition such as tendinitis or bursitis.
 As the shoulder becomes stiffer and more painful, people tend to use it less and less.
-Unfortunately, this eventually only adds to the stiffness and pain, creating a vicious cycle in which the shoulder’s range of motion decreases while the pain and stiffness increases.
+Unfortunately, this adds to the stiffness and pain, creating a vicious cycle in which the shoulder’s range of motion decreases while the pain and stiffness increases.

 Researchers aren’t sure exactly why diabetes is a risk factor for frozen shoulder.
 One theory is that uncontrolled levels of glucose in the blood may contribute to abnormal deposits of collagen in the cartilage and tendons of the shoulder.
 Collegen is a major part of the ligaments that hold the bones together in a joint.
 This buildup can cause the affected shoulder to stiffen.